SWIFTWAYZ/goSwift-billing/README.md

 This is where post-trip processing happens.
 Billing of trip based on trip data received from dispatch through message broker is carried out by Billing system.
 Rate information is configured in this module.
-All business relating to the billing of a trip or fare estimates are done by this module.
+All business rules relating to the billing of a trip or fare estimates are done by this module.
 This module gives users ability to configure base rates, rates per kilometer, rates per minute, cancellation fee, time-windows, fare estimate for car-pooling, fare splitting for car-pools using a web application.
 Support user profiles for drivers, partners and administrators.